stephanie-roe/brew-maps/README.md

 ## Introduction
-Save yourself some time on trying to find a good brewery and use Brew Maps, where you can find a perfect brew for you.
+Save yourself time trying to find a good brewery and use Brew Maps, where you can find a perfect brew for you.
 You can scroll through the list of breweries and look at their reviews and where they are located.
 Want to see if a brewery's is good?
 Search for it using our responsive search bar and look at the reviews.

 Brew Maps is a group project for Module 3 that is a cummulation of Module 3's lessons on React, Express, Cypress E2E testing, and Router.